randymz10/blackjack/README.md

 # Blackjack game

-Game development in the course "JavaScript Moderno: Guia para dominar el lenguaje" of Fernando Herrera in Udemy.
+Game developed in the course "JavaScript Moderno: Guia para dominar el lenguaje" of Fernando Herrera in Udemy.

 ## Demo